 Heights House Library

 How charming is this library?
 Don't you just want to sit on the ottoman, grab a book and read?
 (Okay fine, maybe a glass of wine, too.)

 Sarah shared that many of the heirlooms on the shelves here are from her family's personal collection.
 They worked with a designer who went to antique shops to help fill the rest.

 Downstairs Piano and Sitting Area

-One of our favorite spaces is one we’ve never seen posted anywhere, which shocked us.
-We haven’t seen it on any news reports, in any other articles or social media.
-It’s such a hidden gem!!!
+One of our favorite spaces is one we've never seen posted anywhere, which shocked us.
+We haven't seen it on any news reports, in any other articles, or on social media.
+It's such a hidden gem!!!